jometzg/aisearch-index-csv/README.md

 This repo shows how you can create a search index manually, outside of Azure AI Studio and then use this inside AI Studio later.

+## Prerequisites
+To run this in your Azure subscription, you will need:
+1. Access to the Azure portal
+2. An Azure OpenAI instance with a model deployed.
+It is suggested a modern one like *gpt-4o*
+3. An Azure AI Search instance (this needs to be at least the basic tier)
+4. An Azure storage account
+5. Some means of executing the REST requests.
+Visual Studio code is good and has a REST client extension.

 ## Creating a new index
 To create and populate a new index on AI Search, three components are needed:
 1. a data source